-- It is very necessary to make sure that the plow has no obstacles while moving.
+- It is essential to make sure that the plow has no obstacles while moving.
 You can check by dropping your plow low to the ground and then lifting it by hand.
-If you feel any kind of a drag, you should know that the winch will have to pull harder.
+If you feel any drag, you should know that the winch will have to pull harder.
 If the pull is hard, the drawn amps will be high.

 Using a snatch block would prove to be an efficient way while using the winch.
 In this manner, the winch will be working for a more extended period, but the pull can be reduced by almost half.
 There will be less power consumption.